What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 These segments allow you to create highly relevant remarketing campaigns that address specific user needs and objections.

-Google's Search Generative Experience (SGE) is changing how users interact with search results, requiring adaptive ad strategies due to potential CTR declines in shopping queries.
+Google’s Search Generative Experience (SGE) is changing how users interact with search engine results pages, requiring adaptive ad strategies due to potential CTR declines in shopping queries.
 (Source: Promodo)

 For automotive parts retailers, this means placing greater emphasis on: